Last updated on August 30th, 2022

 Apples are also rich in pectin, a soluble fiber that not just blocks the absorption of cholesterol in our body but also prompts it to utilize the waxy substance rather than storing it.

-Also Read: Best Indian Diet Plan To Control Diabetes
+Also Read: Indian Diet For Diabetes

 Apple Protects Against Cancer